 How Are Items Salvaged?

 You may be concerned about your most valuable or precious belongings in the wake of a flood because not only can dirty water ruin upholstery and fabric, it may also leave foul odors behind.
-Your mitigation technicians may be able to pull certain items from the flood, such as furniture, clothing or important documents, to inspect and gauge whether they can be cleaned.
+Your water damage mitigation technicians may be able to pull certain items from the flood, such as furniture, clothing, or important documents, to inspect and gauge whether they can be cleaned.
 Some porous items, such as plastic kitchen utensils or children’s toys, may need to be replaced.

 Will Flood Cuts Be Performed?